The Delivery Truth Engine

 Won’t sign off on bad packs

-Lighthouse refuses to mark a steering pack as “board-safe” if the numbers don’t add up.
+Lighthouse won’t mark a steering pack “ready to share” if the numbers don’t add up.
 Three states, no overrides.

 Numbers add up across every lens.
 Take this pack to your board.